What Sublimation is: A Details Guide by Subli Genius Print

 Sublimation is an endothermic process which absorbs heat from the surroundings.
 The amount of heat required for Sublimation is equal to the sum of the heat of fusion and the heat of vaporization of the substance.

-• In forensic science, the Sublimation of iodine can reveal latent fingerprints on paper.
-Iodine crystals are heated in a closed container, producing iodine vapor that reacts with the oils and fats in the fingerprints.
-The fingerprints become visible as brown or purple marks on the paper, which can be photographed or lifted with tape.
+Iodine sublimation helps reveal hidden fingerprints on paper.
+When iodine crystals are gently heated, they release vapor that reacts with the oils in fingerprints.
+The prints appear as brown or purple marks, which can then be photographed or lifted with tape for evidence.

 Advantages and Disadvantages